 Blog commenting is an excellent source of inbound links, can drive relevant traffic to your site, help build your social network and more!
-Reading and commenting on blogs is also a great way to keep yourself up-to-date with the latest trends in your industry, as well as provide inspiration for your own content marketing.
+Reading and commenting on blogs is also a great way to keep yourself up-to-date with the latest trends in your industry, as well as provide inspiration for your own content marketing, you just need to keep in mind that things like blog management services will be a must when starting you ow blog.
 Here are eight blog commenting best practice tips to help make sure you're getting the most value for your blog commenting efforts.

 1. Actually Read The Post